 Height: 26.5cm Width: 16cm (ignoring the backpack, which can be repositioned)

-Megatron's bodyshape is generally pretty good, but there are some caveats.
+Galvatron's bodyshape is generally pretty good, but there are some caveats.
 The arms, torso and head are well formed while the way the shinplates cover the big rear wheels is quite clever.
 I'm not really happy with the big, flat feet, although he manages to more or less get away with those.
 The fenders hanging off his back are pure kibble, and while they are hidden, they do hang somewhat crudely.
-The purple nosecone halves on the back of his wrists are also kibble, although they do integrate a lot better.
+The black nosecone halves on the back of his wrists are also kibble, although they do integrate a lot better.

 There are three slots for the key now - and all are on his back.
 The turbines _do_ work, but there's no real point now - and the missile launchers merely fire straight up.
 The fender slots come into play now.
-The left side fender releases a purple weapon - which a serrated handheld club that's not very impressive.
+The left side fender releases a black weapon - which a serrated handheld club that's not very impressive.
 The right side opens to reveal a handheld chaingun - the front of which is actually the wheel.
 It unfolds and fits into either hand, and turning the handle causes the wheel to spin.
 While it's not as cool as Rhinox's, it's still a pretty nice weapon, and is very creative.
 For a toy of this size, I am not especially happy with the weaponry.
 Yes, the chain-gun is cool, but the other weapon is very lazy, and really feels like an afterthought.
 The other reason I'm disappointed is that the missile launcher - which could easily have been detachable as a handheld weapon, just sits on his back now.